 In regard to his professional career, Chris espouses the importance of fulfilling obligations.
 “As a business owner, I feel obliged to serve my customers and get things done for them in a reasonable time and manner,” he explains.
 “Having a sense of professional obligation is important to me.
 Some people might feel like it’s a burden, but for me, it’s a source of motivation.”

 When asked the first thing he’d do if he were to retire tomorrow, Chris says he’d head out to the garage.
 “I’d get back to working on my cars.
 I have five old Datsuns sitting around on my property, so if I suddenly had some extra time, I’d really go hard on finishing those restorations.”

 Ask Me Anything!

 Q: What’s your favorite sports team?

-Q: What’s your favorite season?
+Q: What’s your dream car?